 If you’re working on putting together a home music production studio, then an audio interface is a crucial piece of equipment to invest in.

 The money you put into an audio interface will pay off in sound quality.

 In this article, we are comparing the two audio interfaces.
 The Behringer U-Phoria UMC404HD vs Focusrite Scarlett 2i2.

-It’s time to break down both products so you can decide which is best for you.
+It’s time to break down both rival products so you can decide which audio interface is best for you.

 Behringer U-Phoria UMC404HD